bunnymatic/bryantstreetstudios/README.md

     % git remote -v

-Once the remote is there (and you've added your SSH keys to the heroku - see Jon if this is not yet done), then you can push your code changes directly with
+Once the remote is there (and you've added your SSH keys to the heroku - [Follow these instructions to add your credentials to heroku](https://devcenter.heroku.com/articles/keys)

     % git push heroku